MetalKhamoo/Bank-Management/README.md

 ## 📄 License

-This project is intended for **educational and learning purposes**.
+This project is developed for educational and learning purposes.